olcf/olcf-user-docs/training/olcf_gpu_hackathons.rst

 .. raw:: html

-   <p style="font-size:20px"><b>Why Participate?</b></p>
+   <p style="font-size:20px"><b>Why participate?</b></p>

 If you want/need to get your code running (or optimized) on a GPU-accelerated system, these hackathons offer a unique opportunity to set aside 5 days, surrounds yourself with experts in the field, and push toward your development goals.
-By the end of the event, each team should have their code running (or more optimized) on GPUs, or at least have a clear roadmap of how to get there.
+By the end of the event, each team should have part of their code running (or more optimized) on GPUs, or at least have a clear roadmap of how to get there.

 .. raw:: html